hjacquir/adventurer-game/README.md

 * Enter in your shell (`make shell`) and launch the command :
 `bin/console app:play-game [INITIAL_COORDINATES] [MOVING_SEQUENCE] -vvv`

+Arguments :

+[INITIAL_COORDINATES] : latitude,longitude (eg : 3,0)
+If you enter initial coordinates which not the pattern below the initial coordinates are 0,0.
+For example an empty string, or a string without comma etc ...

+[MOVING_SEQUENCE] : the coordinates directions N, S, E, and W (eg : SSSWWEE)

+-vvv : to verbose

 You have three behaviours :
 * The initial coordinates do not exist
 * The initial coordinates exist but the adventurer can not move
 * The initial coordinates exist and the adventurer can move

 Example of command : `bin/console app:play-game 0,3 SSEW -vvv`

 ## Stack